-Once the permits have been issued for a specific site, the builder is expected to begin work on the project within 30 days and is expected to submit draw requests for payment on a monthly basis.
+Once the permits have been issued for a specific site, the Construction Contractor is expected to begin work on the project within Fifteen (15) Days from Notice to Proceed and is expected to submit draw requests for payment based on milestones set by the program.

-The Construction Contractor submits raw Request to the Construction Manager, who schedules an inspection to verify that the work was completed.
+The Construction Contractor submits Draw Request to the Construction Manager, who schedules an inspection to verify that the work was completed.
 Once the inspection is completed and qualities are agreed upon from the site inspection, the Construction Manager prepares an inspection report to accompany the Draw Request.
-The Draw Request, along with accompanying Inspection report, is submitted to the Senior Construction Manager for approval.
+The Draw Request, along with accompanying Inspection report, is submitted to the Planning and Construction Assistant Director for approval.
 If approved, the Payment Request and Inspection Report is electronically filed with Accounting Unit via System of Record.
 Once the payment is in the system of record, the payment will be forwarded to the Housing Program staff for review and approval.
 Upon approval from the Housing Program Manager, the payment request is forwarded to the Finance Unit for review, approval and check processing in accordance to the financial policies and procedures.